The Coup in the Kremlin

 The Jats are one such caste.
 But they are not “backward” by most metrics.
 They are a prosperous rural landowning caste, already well represented in government employment.
 And they are politically powerful, making up a full quarter of Haryana’s population.
 Out of the ten chief ministers who have ruled Haryana since 1996, five have been Jats.

 Yet they have been demanding recognition as a backward caste since at least 2012.
 And they are not the only group to do so.
 The past decade has seen a wave of similar demands, including from the Patels in Gujarat, the Marathas in Maharashtra, the Gujjars in Rajasthan, and the Kapus in Andhra Pradesh.

 In the case of the Jats, the federal government has been sympathetic.
 In 2014, the outgoing Congress government included them in a list of backward castes.
-The new government elected Bharatiya Janata Party (BJP), supported the move.
+The new government elected later that year, led by the Bharatiya Janata Party (BJP), supported the move.
 But last year, India’s Supreme Court struck down the government’s decision, sparking the February protests.

 The winners in India’s new economy are most often urban, educated, and belong to the Hindu upper castes.
 The losers are various.